-In accordance with CA ELD Standards adopted in 2012and 2014 ELA/ELD Frameworks, our instructional staff implement both integrated and designated ELD throughout each EL scholar's school day.
+In accordance with CA ELD Standards and 2014 ELA/ELD Frameworks, our instructional staff implement both integrated and designated ELD throughout each EL scholar's school day.
 Achievement First curriculum is the basis for instruction, supplemented with teacher-created materials.

 Based on strategies proven effective at high-performing schools with similar scholar populations, the supports Equitas offers include: